Russia is a gorgeous country with so many beautiful natural landmarks that most of you never even heard of.

 The National Park is a 20 minute drive from Krasnoyarsk city.
 It is a very popular place to go to for the weekend for locals.
 Geologically speaking, the pillars are made of magma that has cooled millions of years ago without making it to the surface.
 Several hundred of rocks polished by wind and rain are concentrated in a fairly small area.
 The height of the pillars at Stolby National Park reach 60 and up to 100 meters.

 Photo Credit: sergeydolya.livejournal.com

-Tobot is probably the easiest to get to waterfall of the North Caucasus region.
+Tobot is probably the easiest to get to waterfall in the North Caucasus region.
 It’s located less than a mile away from the Arani settlement in the Republic of Dagestan.

 Wouldn’t it be awesome to live right by this gorgeous place?
 Here you should check out 3D panoramic tour around the Tobot Waterfall.

 - 35. Tyatya volcano, Kuril islands of Kunashir

 The height of the Tyatya volcano is 1819 meters; it is the second highest volcano in the Kurils after Alaid.
 The last time Tyatya erupted was in 1973, it was a pretty powerful eruption that destroyed the only settlement in the Kunashir Island – Tyatino.
 Since then, the island has been deserted.

 Ubsunur Hollow is a unique area located on the territorial border of Mongolia and the Russian Republic of Tuva.
 What is so unique about this landmark you may ask?
 Here in Ubsunur Hollow, the world’s most northern desert meets the most southern tundra zone.
 On the territory of the Ubsunur Hollow, you can find glaciers, deserts, dunes, the Alpine tundra, the Alpine meadows, and massive mountainous taiga areas.

 Photo Credit: andrey5d